XoifaiI/ReliableMessagingService/README.md

 - **Order Independence**: Receivers don't need pieces in any particular order

 ## Installation
-Copy the ReliableMessagingService module and its dependencies (RLNC, RetryAsync, ThreadQueue) into your project:
+Copy the ReliableMessagingService module and its dependencies (RLNC, RetryAsync) into your project:

 ```lua
 local ReliableMessagingService = require(path.to.ReliableMessagingService)